Devil's claw (purple flower)

 The weed is uncommon in Victoria and appears to be less common than the yellow-flowered Devil's claw.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Devil's claw (purple flower) and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Devil's claw (purple flower) and also the optimum time for treatment.

 Impact on ecosystems and waterways